overlookinfra/scavenger-hunt-instructions/README.md

 Chat with each other, ask each other or the facilitator for hints, laugh about how campy it is!
 Just have fun :)

-Note: you're totally welcome to collaboratively solve the puzzles, but please do that in a DM so that you don't reveal the answers to others trying to solve it on their own!
+***Note**: you're totally welcome to collaboratively solve the puzzles, but please do that in a DM so that you don't reveal the answers to others trying to solve it on their own!*